Singapore may be a very clean country but when it comes to our banknotes, we find out how dirty money in Singapore can really be.

 In an interesting study by Dr Niranjan Nagarajan, it is found that banknotes are alarmingly filthy despite how clean Singapore is.

 300 samples of banknotes were sent to laboratories to find out how clean (or dirty) they were.

-The results are appalling: Dirty money
+The results are appalling: Things found on money in Singapore

 Some of the notes carry as much bacteria as found on the soles of shoes and on toilet seats.
 Those are the findings of senior lecturer and researcher Simon Tan, from the Singapore Polytechnic’s School of Chemical and Life Sciences

 The high bacterial count correlated with where the money was collected.
 Banknotes from hawker centres, hospitals, supermarkets and wet markets across the country were collected and compared.

 It is found that out of all the samples, money from the wet markets has the highest bacterial count.
 The average banknote from wet markets contains a bacterial count of 48,000.

 That’s almost 1,000 times more bacteria than notes fresh from ATMs!

 Notes from hawker centres are surprisingly much cleaner, with a bacterial count of 3,500.
 Hospitals have relatively clean notes at 1,000 bacterial count per note.